Tsaulogy/mlw16-geo-wkshp-tutorial/README.md

 ###2.
 Check to make sure the setup has run correctly
 Open your browser and go to http://localhost:8001/ Check to see if new databases, forests, and an appserver has been setup

+Open your browser and go to http://localhost:8888/
+You should be able to see a map at this location, based on your appsever setup

 ###2.
 Import the exercises to your Query Console (QConsole)
 Open your browser and go to http://localhost:8000/qconsole